VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 ###### Figure 2: Total number fines given due to the breaking of lockdown rules against the number of homes with good access to nature.
 Circles represent each borough/UTLA, with their size representing the population size.
 Shaded area shows the 95% confidence interval.

 <p align = "justify">
 In UTLAs across the UK (excluding London) we found that while controlling for the effects of population size (p < 0.001) and area (p = 0.28), areas where a higher proportion of people have access to private gardens reported fewer COVID-19 cases (p = 0.04; figure 1, b2).
 Conversely, the mean percentage cover of green space did not have a significant effect (p = 0.09; figure 1, a2) in these urban settings.
 In London boroughs with a greater percentage coverage of green space, a higher number of COVID-19 were recorded (p = 0.001; figure 1, a1); in contrast, access to private gardens was found to have no significant effect on the number of cases (p = 0.85; figure 1, b1).
 In both cases, we controlled for population size and area; population size was consistently found to have a significant effect on the number of cases (p =< 0.04), but area only had an effect in London boroughs (p = 0.002) and not in other UTLAs (p = 0.28).
+Finally, our analysis showed that areas with better access to nature had fewer fines (p = 0.05, figure 2), however and larger sample size would lead to more robust conclusions about this relationship.
 </p>

 # Our Digital Solution - GreenSpace Mobile Application